How To Create A Business Continuity Plan: Legal And Operational Considerations In The UK

 - in United Kingdom

-- within Food, Drugs, Healthcare, Life Sciences, Family and Matrimonial and Tax topic(s)
+- within Family and Matrimonial, Food, Drugs, Healthcare, Life Sciences and Tax topic(s)

 - with Senior Company Executives, HR and Inhouse Counsel